turingschool/curriculum/source/projects/idea_box.markdown

 Following the ideals of MVC, we should build a domain object that represents an idea in our domain logic.

-Create a file named `idea.rb` with these contents:
+Create a file in the root of your project named `idea.rb` with these contents:

 ```ruby
 class Idea